uglybugger/MvcNavigationHelpers/README.md

         return todayIsThursday
                    ?
 RedirectToAction("ThursdayLandingPage", new { someAnswer = 42})
-                   : RedirectToAction("ThursdayLandingPage", new { someQuestion = "What is the answer to life, the universe and everything?"});
+                   : RedirectToAction("DefaultLandingPage", new { someQuestion = "What is the answer to life, the universe and everything?"});
     }

 This way is yucky.
 Magic strings are great, and all, but I like my code to keep working after I've shipped it and want to rename something.